An edited version of this essay was published in the Anglican Theological Review Winter 2013.

 When I studied under Roman Catholics, I sometimes found myself correcting caricatures of the Reformation doctrine of justification.
 I was surprised to find myself teaching students who said, in essence, “These Roman Catholic critiques of justification by faith are not misunderstandings, distortions, or caricatures.
 They are instead the heart of the doctrine, and we embrace the caricature wholeheartedly!”

-Lutheran theologian Gilbert Meilaender refers to this position as “Dialectical Lutheranism.”12 This radical separation of justification from sanctification has apparently been a recurring problem within Lutheranism, and has had to be resisted by mainstream Lutheranism, including contemporary Lutheran theologians like Meilaender, Philip Yeago, as well as theologians of the previous generation like Robert Jenson, Carl Braaten, and Wofhart Pannenberg.
+Lutheran theologian Gilbert Meilaender refers to this position as “Dialectical Lutheranism.”12 This radical separation of justification from sanctification has apparently been a recurring problem within Lutheranism, and has had to be resisted by mainstream Lutheranism, including contemporary Lutheran theologians like Meilaender, David Yeago, as well as theologians of the previous generation like Robert Jenson, Carl Braaten, and Wofhart Pannenberg.

 Finally, in addition to these “more Lutheran than Luther” students, I occasionally find myself reading the paper of the concerned Anglo-Catholic or just “confused” evangelical Anglican, who tries to make sense of the Reformation doctrine, but finds it full of contradictions, or just worries that justification by faith might lead to antinominianism, or who is happy that we have Richard Hooker (who is thought to be closer to the “catholic” view) as a corrective to Cranmer.
 If it were not so disconcerting, it would be genuinely humorous to read the papers of students, some of whom express concern on the one hand that Cranmer and the Anglican Reformers might be teaching “works righteousness,” and others who are concerned on the other that the Reformers’ embrace of justification by faith encourages antinominan tendencies, or, at least, contradicts statements the Reformers made elsewhere that there is no salvation without good works.